-Bring the cooled reagents to approximately 20 °C and place on the reagent disk (20 °C) of the analyzer.
+Place the cooled (stored at 2-8 °C) cobas e pack on the reagent manager.
 Avoid foam formation.
-The system automatically regulates the temperature of the reagents and the opening/closing of the bottles.
+The system automatically regulates the temperature of the reagents and the opening/closing of the cobas e pack.

 Calibration

 Traceability: This method has been standardized using the 1st IRP WHO Reference Standard 66/304 (NIBSC).